cloudandbigdatalab/chameleon-cloud-tutorial-docker-1/README.md

 ### Test Website

 Visit the public ip of your host 2 instance in the browser.
-You should see the site page below.
+You should see the page below.
 If it worked congratulations!